 These kinds of user-generated content are also the deciding factor when consumers are choosing between brands.

 56% of shoppers say that other shoppers’ images and videos give them a better depiction of the brand experience.

-According to Stackla, user-generated content is 9.8x more impactful than content created by influencers.
+According to Stackla, user-generated content is 9.8x more impactful than content creation from influencers.
 They also found that: